drbr/bid-euchre/frontend/src/cards/svg/README.md

 One might think security is a concern when clients connect directly to the database.
 This is mitigated by being very careful about read/write permissions on the various paths.
-Since the app supports spectating any game, much of the data is indeed public, and anyone can read that data (via a client built with the Firebase SDK).
+Since the app supports spectating any game, much of the game data is indeed public, and anyone can read that data (via a client built with the Firebase SDK).

 All writes are forbidden from clients – data can be written only via the Firebase Admin SDK, which is authorized via a secret app token.
 This app's Cloud